Bogota is the sprawling capital of Colombia and the country's largest city by a landslide.

-If you prefer to stay in a different part of the city, there are plenty of other hostels to choose from and some, like La Pinta, have even popped up in the safer, upscale Chapinero neighborhood to the north.
+If you prefer to stay in a different part of the city, there are plenty of other hostels.
+Some, like La Pinta, have even popped up in the safer, upscale Chapinero neighborhood to the north.

-Couchsurfing in Bogota is another option which can help you save money, and give you a chance to see the city through a resident's perspective.
+Couchsurfing in Bogota is another option that can help you save money and give you a chance to see the city from a resident's perspective.

 Things to See & Do

-Despite Bogota's grandeur, most of the popular tourist sites are all within walking distance of each other.
+Despite Bogota's grandeur, the most popular tourist sites are all within walking distance of each other.
 If all you have is a day, you should be able to see most of them, albeit in a rushed manner.

-- El Museo del Oro (Gold Museum) – Every major city in Colombia has its own gold museum, however Bogota's is by far the largest and best.
+El Museo del Oro (Gold Museum) – Every major city in Colombia has a gold museum; however, Bogota's is the largest and best.
 The entrance fee is nominal, about $2, and photos are allowed without flash.

 Food & Drink

-- Ajiaco – a hearty soup of shredded chicken, potatoes, corn on the cob, capers and cream.
-Usually served with a side of avocado which should be sliced up and thrown in, as well as some rice.
+Ajiaco – a hearty soup of shredded chicken, potatoes, corn on the cob, capers, and cream.

-If you're only going to be visiting Bogota, be sure to try other common Colombian foods such as arepas, empanadas, and chorizo.
+If you're only visiting Bogota, be sure to try other common Colombian foods such as arepas, empanadas, and chorizo.